 Third Trimester treatments are recommended once every week or two, depending on need.
 Labor Preparation can begin at this stage, which can increase the chance that labor will begin comfortably, and when expected.
 Some women experience an increase in stress and anxiety as childbirth approaches, and acupuncture is a great way to calm your nerves and balance your nervous system.
 Kerri can also discuss ways to prepare for childbirth by providing information on acupressure techniques for natural pain relief during labor.
 This is also the time when Breech position can be addressed and hopefully remedied.

 Moxibustion is used to stimulate the Acupuncture point (UB 67) on the little toe.
-This is performed in the office, and a pack of smokeless Moxa sticks (contains 5) can be purchased for $10 in the office.
+This is performed in the office, and a pack of smokeless Moxa sticks (contains 5) can be purchased either in the office or on Amazon for about $15.
 The patient is to do this for 20 minutes, daily, until the baby moves in to position.
 This is meant to cause uterine stimulation, thus causing the baby to move more and stimulate labor.
 It is safe for mom and baby.
 If the baby is not meant to turn out of the breech position, he/she will not.
 This does not force anything to happen that shouldn’t.

 Acupuncture can help prepare a woman for childbirth.
 Acupuncture can help relax the mother-to-be, as well as provide time and space for bonding with the baby.
 The patient can choose the position for treatment in which she’s the most comfortable, such as laying on her side, sitting in a chair, laying on her back propped up with an incline, or laying face down on the pregnancy massage table.